BiancaKritzman/Prac1_226/README.md

 # name        student num
 Bianca        25144465

+# How to run code

 # Explain the purpose of mutual exclusion

 To prevent 2 threads from entering the critical section at the same time and causing error in the result

-# Implement software locking algorithms

 # Demonstrate the behaviour of concurrent threads